A guide to losing money to a financial salesman

 How much money has the teacher lost?

 Between 2013 and 2021 he added money monthly to his pension.
 His contributions totalled $79,902.
 But guess what, his portfolio is only worth $58,012 today.
 Globally, most of the world's markets have rocketed since 2013.
 But our teacher has lost money.
 He is not alone...
 There is a pandemic of similar cases amongst expatriates.
 We see cases like the teacher's every single week when new clients approach us to review their pensions, investments and savings policies.
 In fact, our teacher's example is so typical because it is the case with most offshore investment platforms that the fees are outrageous and the portfolios are created by commission-hungry salesmen.
 It would have been tough to lose money since 2013.
-But our teacher's so called "adviser" found a way.
+But our teacher's so called "advisor" found a way.

 Have you got any of these toxic policies?

-If you are invested with life insurers in Isle of Man, Guernsey, Dublin, Cayman Islands, Mauritius and Bermuda in any insurance linked offshore pension, your story may be similar.
+If you are invested with life insurers in Isle of Man, Guernsey, Dublin, Cayman Islands, and Mauritius in any insurance linked offshore pension, your story may be similar.
 Now let us tell you something creepy.
 If you have invested with any one of these life insurers, we can tell you what you own.
 No, we can't read your mind...
 But we know when different geographic sectors had their time in the sun.
 So if you started your policy in 2007, you have a huge emerging market stock component (Brazil, Russia, India and China).
 You might not own much else.
 Are we right?
 If you started in 2010 or 2011, your portfolio will be stuffed with gold.
 If you started in 2016, your portfolio will be filled with U.S. stock funds.
 It could also contain some emerging markets, if you began halfway through 2016.
 Emerging market stocks have had a strong run in 2016.
 The U.S. has been the best performer for a decade.
-Your adviser will ignore Europe and Developed Asia.
+Your advisor will ignore Europe and Developed Asia.
 Instead, he will prefer to wow you with rear view mirror driving.
 That kind of practice can cause an ugly crash.
 So no, our teacher is far from alone.
 His story is all too familiar.
 Does it sound familiar to you too?
 If so, don't panic...

 What can you do?

-Know that commission hungry sharks (IFAs or bank assurance salespeople) prowl expatriate waters posing as financial advisers.
+Know that commission hungry sharks (IFAs or bank assurance salespeople) prowl expatriate waters posing as financial advisors.
 These predators often have low morals, almost no technical financial knowledge - or both.
 Don't invest in the products they punt or the fashionable investments they vend.